Momentum building in Iran talks with West, says source - KTVZ

 The two day discussion in Doha between European Union diplomat Enrique Mora and the Iranian top nuclear negotiator, Ali Bagheri-Kani, appears to be “leading to positive developments on many issues,” the source added.

-“The current environment has been positive for de-escalation,” said the source, who requested anonymity citing longstanding norms around regional government communications with the media.
+“The current environment has been positive for de-escalation,” said the source, who requested anonymity due to the sensitivity of the talks.

 Mora on Twitter described the talks as “intense,” and Kani tweeted earlier that the two had a “serious and constructive meeting on a range of issues, including “negotiations on sanctions lifting” – the key priority for Tehran, which has faced a slew of crushing sanctions over the past year from the EU and United States.